Examples have audio.

 Their book

-Example for verbs:
+Example featuring verbs:

 کشتندم